rscode999/cnet/README.md

 Additional class and method information is in the [documentation file](documentation/documentation.md).

 ## Foreword
-I ran my first neural network about 2 years ago.
+I ran my first neural network in the summer of 2024.
 The network was really deep, but I didn't have a good computer, so the network took hours to train.

 Fast forward to last summer.
 The first neural network that I wrote entirely by myself took about 8 minutes per epoch on my laptop.
 A full 50-epoch training session would take 6 hours and 40 minutes, almost my entire working day.
-I needed a way to quickly build and train networks on less powerful hardware, not just computers with the fastest GPUs and compute units.
+I needed a way to quickly build and train networks on less powerful hardware, not just on computers with the fastest GPUs and compute units.
 Even if speed goals are not met, I still wanted to harness the **full power of C++!!!**

 Although widely used, PyTorch has features that I found confusing.
 The most striking feature is that optimizers (or "criterions", in PyTorch language) are separate from the network.
 I thought that an optimizer, as part of the network, belongs inside the network instead of outside it.
 Another confusing feature is that PyTorch, and Tensorflow too, forces users to make custom classes to build networks instead of having pre-built network objects available.

 Using **the power of C++**, I created a neural network framework *from scratch* with these design goals:
 - Have the network be the central container.
-All network components exist inside a network object.
+All functionality can be accessed through the network.
 - Enable the framework to be extended using abstract classes and polymorphism
 - Use straightforward methods for network configuration
 - Implement hot-swapping capability: layers can be added, removed, or edited during training